-Conservationist and passionate bird watcher Terry Townshend has dedicated the last decade to discovering, researching, and protecting China’s vibrant biodiversity, providing education on the necessity of nature conservation, and advocating for environmental reforms at both the policy and community level.
+Conservationist and passionate birdwatcher Terry Townshend has dedicated the last decade to discovering, researching, and protecting China’s vibrant biodiversity, providing education on the necessity of nature conservation, and advocating for environmental reforms at both the policy and community levels.

 The incredible journey begins the same way it has every springtime since 1417.
-Taking flight from the eaves of the Forbidden City, the swifts glide towards Mongolia, beginning a voyage that closely mirrors that of the ancient Silk Road.
-Weaving through central Arabia and into tropical Africa, where the finally reach their destination, they rest on Africa’s Western Cape before their return journey to Beijing several months later.
-By February, the Beijing Swift, a bird small enough to fit in the palm of your hand, is ready to embark on the long voyage back.
+Taking flight from the eaves of the Forbidden City, the Swifts embark on their annual pilgrimage towards Mongolia, beginning a voyage that closely mirrors that of the ancient Silk Road.
+Weaving through central Arabia and into tropical Africa, where they finally reach their destination, they rest on Africa’s Western Cape before their return journey to Beijing several months later.
+By February, the Beijing Swift, a bird small enough to fit in the palm of your hand, is ready to return home again to Hutongs rooftops of Beijing.

-The Beijing Swift’s journey is just one of the remarkable stories that conservationist Terry Townshend has helped to uncover in his work with Birding Beijing.
+The Beijing Swift’s journey is just one of the remarkable stories that conservationist Terry Townshend has helped uncover in his work with Birding Beijing.
 A passionate environmentalist, Townshend moved to China’s capital city in 2010.
-He recalls his surprise at the wealth of biodiversity in the city’s birds at the start of his exploration, when he quickly realized that “It’s actually a great place for birds – more than 500 species have been found in Beijing.”
-For context, Townshend explains that, of all the G20 capital cities, Beijing comes in at number two for the number of avian species recorded.
+He recalls his surprise at the wealth of biodiversity in the city’s birds at the start of his exploration when he quickly realized that “It’s actually a great place for birds – more than 500 species have been found in Beijing.”
+For context, Townshend explains that, of all the G20 capital cities, Beijing ranks second for the number of avian species recorded.

-With this inspiring discovery, he founded the community bird watching group Birding Beijing, which functions as much more than a group of hobbyists with a shared passion.
-Even more importantly, it serves to connect and invest city dwellers with the untapped wealth of biodiversity surrounding them.
-He explains his environmental philosophy in very human terms.
-“I’m a passionate believer that to protect our biodiversity, we need more people to fall in love with it.
+With this inspiring discovery, he founded the community bird-watching group Birding Beijing, which functions as much more than a group of hobbyists with a shared passion.
+Even more importantly, it serves to connect and engage city dwellers with the untapped wealth of biodiversity surrounding them.
+He explains his environmental philosophy in very human terms: “I’m a passionate believer that to protect our biodiversity, we need more people to fall in love with it.
 There’s a great quote by a Senegalese conservationist, ‘In the end, everyone wants to protect what they love, but we can only love what we know.’”

 An Environmental Awakening

-Although China has seen undisrupted economic growth over the last few decades, Townshend observes that we’ve also seen a policy of economic growth at all costs – with no larger cost than that to the environment.
-Nonetheless, in more recent years, he perceives encouragement in a growing recognition that this previous model is not sustainable.
-He points to President Xi Jinping‘s frequent mentions of an “Ecological Civilization,” which Townshend explains as “the harmony between the economy and the environment, because a healthy economy relies on a healthy environment.”
+Although China has seen tremendous economic growth over the last few decades, Townshend observes that there has also been a policy of pursuing economic growth at all costs, with none paying a larger price than the environment.
+Nevertheless, in recent years, he perceives a growing recognition that this previous model is not sustainable.
+He points to President Xi Jinping’s frequent mentions of an “Ecological Civilization,” which Townshend explains as “the harmony between the economy and the environment because a healthy economy relies on a healthy environment.”